 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for hypertension (high blood pressure) are described in our acupuncture protocol page - "acupuncture for hypertension (high blood pressure) - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing hypertension (high blood pressure), this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 The Tom Tam/Tong Ren Therapy system can be applied via energy healing/medical qi gong methods as well as an acupuncture component.
 The acupuncture aspect is generally utilized in combination with more standard TCM diagnostic approaches.